-Periodic Monitoring The Superintendent shall periodically monitor the reported designee shall notify a parent of the alleged victim on or before the third business day after the incident is reported.
+When an allegation of bullying is reported, the principal or designee shall notify a parent of the alleged victim on or before the third business day after the incident is reported.
 The principal or designee shall also notify a parent of the student alleged to have engaged in the conduct within a reasonable amount of time after the incident is reported.